Multicultural Resource Commons

 My Name is My Own

-The MRC hosts My Name is My Own bi-annually in rotation with the Indigenous Women's Series
+The MRC, in partnership with GAI, hosts My Name is My Own bi-annually in rotation with the Indigenous Women & Trans Series

 Oberlin College has long cultivated a reputation for advancing cutting-edge thinking and scholarship, and for supporting historically disenfranchised communities.
 My Name Is My Own takes this work another step forward, organizing exciting conversations within the Oberlin community, across disciplines, and with national scholars and community organizers on the front lines of academic and sociopolitical innovation.